-You can find the full range of high quality undergraduate and postgraduate degree programmes across the seven Irish universities.
-The Irish universities were all ranked in the World Top 600 in 2014/15, according to the QS World University Rankings.
+You can find a full range of high quality undergraduate and postgraduate degree programmes across the seven Irish universities.
+The Irish universities are all ranked in the World Top 600 for 2019, according to The Times Higher Education World University Rankings.

 In order to help you make your choice, information regarding all programmes and courses available can be found through the website www.qualifax.ie and through the websites of the individual universities.